Longtime Verizon Landline Customers Angered Over Outages

 “I’m here today to be accountable for the customer service you’ve been experiencing, but I also want to educate you about our plan,” said Joseph Beasley, Region President of NYC Service Delivery and Field Operations.
 “I don’t like meeting you under these conditions, but we are here to take action.
 I’m accountable for this and my team is here to help get your issue resolved as quick as possible.”

 Representing Verizon was Richard Windram, Director of State Government Affairs at Verizon, plus several others from the company.
-State Senator Brad Hoylman and Assemblymember Deborah Glick were on hand, as well as a representative from the office of City Council Speaker Corey Johnson, whose district runs from Canal St. to W. 63rd St.
+State Senator Brad Hoylman and Assemblymember Deborah Glick were on hand, as well as a representative from the office of City Council Speaker Corey Johnson, whose district runs from Canal St. to W. 63rd St. (Johnson’s office organized the event).

 Beasley said phone cables in this area were 100 years old and explained that the copper landline network was in major decline for physical reasons.
 He explained that copper wire landlines are couched in a paper that must remain dry, which is covered by a lead sheathing pressurized with air to repel water.